robmarshall/next-gravity-forms/README.md

 On your WordPress backend within the Gravity Forms settings set up reCaptcha.
 Follow the instructions provided by Gravity Forms.

+## File Upload

+To enable file uploading functionality, your GraphQL server must support the `Upload` scalar type.
+In WordPress, this can be easily achieved by installing the [WP GraphQL Upload](https://github.com/dre1080/wp-graphql-upload) plugin.

+If you attempt to add a file upload field to your form without support for the `Upload` scalar type, your API will return an error.
+Ensure that your GraphQL server is properly configured to handle file uploads by integrating the WP GraphQL Upload plugin or another equivalent solution that provides support for the `Upload` type.

+When enabling the `Enable Multi-File Upload` option, it's important to note that files are not uploaded immediately upon being dropped into the upload area.
+Instead, all files are uploaded together during the form submission process.
+However, be aware that this can introduce a delay, particularly when users upload large files.

 ## Testing & Developing

 Firstly, yes please!
 Any help would be great.